 Skip to main content

 A single keyboard shortcut from anywhere in Libra opens a search bar.
-Whatever you type is matched against everything you have access to, across every project, every chat, every document, and every template.
+Whatever you type is matched against everything you have access to — chats, documents, folders, Reviews, Discoveries, Assistants, Workflows and templates — across every project you can open.

 + K